 Parents, carers and the wider community are integral to the success of our curriculum and we seek opportunities to involve them in our learning journey.
 They are kept well-informed about the learning that takes place in the classroom, provided with opportunities to engage practically in their child’s education through curriculum events and workshops, and are supported to continue learning beyond the school gates.
 By supporting together, our children can assert themselves as independent learners and joyfully drive their own and others’ learning forward.

 English and Mathematics

-We will provide significant opportunities for pupils to master English and Mathematics.
+We provide significant opportunities for pupils to master English and Mathematics.
 We believe mastery in these subjects is vital if children are to fully access a broad and balanced curriculum.